manognadeva/Makeup-Style-Recommender/README.md

 # Model Details
-The model is built using EfficientNetB0 with transfer learning:
+The model is built using ResNet50V2 with transfer learning:

-- Base model: Pretrained on ImageNet.
+#### Base model: Pretrained on ImageNet
+#### Custom layers:
+- Data augmentation (random brightness, contrast, and horizontal flip)
+- Global average pooling
+- Batch normalization
+- Dropout
+- Dense layers with ReLU activation and L2 regularization
-- Custom layers: Global average pooling, dense layers, and a softmax output layer for skin tone classification.
+- Softmax output layer for skin tone classification (Light, Medium, Dark).

+The model uses transfer learning by freezing all layers except the last 30 of the ResNet50V2 base.
+It is compiled with Adam optimizer and categorical crossentropy loss for the skin tone classification task

 ## Epoch - Model Training